 Ganesh Temple Canteen

-Semma is a great restaurant for date nights, birthdays, and amazing cocktails in the charming west village.
+Semma is a great restaurant for date nights, birthdays and amazing cocktails in the charming west village.
 The restaurant is bringing Southern Indian foods to the forefront.
 These are meals that are rarely seen outside local neighborhoods and homes in India.

 They also have lunch combos that are very affordable and practical.
 Aside from the menu’s many vegan and vegetarian options, try some of their lamb and chicken dishes.
-There are also a few bread options and sweets that will accompany your meals well.
+There are also a few bread options and sweets that will accompany your meals fairly well.

-These are some of the best Indian restaurants New York has to offer.
+These are surely some of the best Indian restaurants New York has to offer.
 No matter the experience you are looking for, the city is filled with unique dining experiences.
 Indian food enthusiasts will appreciate all the efforts these chefs are putting into creating authentic dishes.

 The city is a melting pot of cultures, so it’s no surprise that they have cuisines from everywhere in the world.
 Take Indian food tours to experience some of these restaurants.

 we offer amazing Food Tours in New York City with a VIP experience that will leave you hoping to get on more and more Tours!